 “Your blood pressure is the force your blood exerts against the walls of your blood vessels,” said Philip Gideon, MD, a cardiologist at Banner – University Medical Center Phoenix.
-It’s measured with two numbers, the systolic number (top number) first and the diastolic number second.
+It’s measured with two numbers, the systolic number (top number) first and the diastolic number (bottom number) second.
 The systolic blood pressure number measures the pressure when the heart pumps.
 The diastolic blood pressure number measures the pressure when the heart rests between beats.

 Here’s how the American Heart Association defines high blood pressure or hypertension: